Novica Veličković

-Novica Veličković (Новица Величковић; born 5 October 1986) is a Serbian former professional basketball player who is the team manager for Mega Basket of the Basketball League of Serbia and the ABA League.
+Novica Veličković (Новица Величковић; born 5 October 1986) is a Serbian former professional basketball player who is currently the player development coach for Partizan Mozzart Bet.
 He also represented the senior Serbian national basketball team internationally.

 Professional career

 Veličković started playing basketball for KK Drvomarket in 1996.
 Then he played for Zemun from 1998 to 2001 before signing with KK Partizan in 2001.

 Partizan

 Veličković made his professional debut with Partizan during the 2004–05 season.
 He made his EuroLeague debut on 3 November 2005 against Pau-Orthez, scoring 2 points.

 In the 2007–08 season, Veličković had a bigger role in the team.
 On 16 January 2008 in an 88–87 loss to Lottomatica Roma, he scored 22 points and 9 rebounds, his best game in new season.
 He led the team with 11 points and 4 rebounds to the EuroLeague Quarterfinals in an 82–73 win over Panathinaikos on 19 March 2008.
 Over the season, in 22 EuroLeague games, Veličković averaged 10.6 points, 6.9 rebounds, and 1.6 assists per game.
-As of 2018, Veličković was the only player to not be drafted by any NBA team in an NBA Draft.
+As of 2018, Veličković was the only player to not be drafted by any NBA team in an NBA draft.

 In February 2009, he won the Serbian Cup in an 80–65 win over Crvena zvezda and he was the MVP of the competition.
 On 31 March 2009, Veličković scored a career-high 26 points against CSKA Moscow.
 On 18 April 2009, he helped his team with 17 points and 8 rebounds in a 63–49 win over Cibona to win the 2008–09 ABA League trophy.
 For his performances, he was named the Adriatic League Final Four MVP.
 In April 2009, he won the EuroLeague Rising Star award for the 2008–09 season.
 Partizan finished the season by winning 8th consecutive Serbian League title, after once again defeating their archrivals, Crvena zvezda, 3–2 in the league's finals series.
 Veličković was named the Serbian Super League MVP and MVP of the Finals.